Sport Spread Betting Guide

 Point Spread Betting

-Points betting is when you bet on a team (or an event) to win, and it is usually based on an index of 100.
-If the team wins, the final result of the bet will be 100, and if it loses, the index will be zero.
+Points betting is when you bet on a team or athlete to win, and it is usually based on an index of 100.
+If the team wins, the final result of the bet will be 100.
+If it loses, the index will be zero.

 Totals Betting